Rate Limiting

 Rate Limit Exceeded

-When the rate limit is exceeded, a 429 Too Many Requests response is returned with the rate limit headers.
+When the rate limit is exceeded, a 429 Too Many Requests response is returned with RateLimit-Policy and RateLimit headers.

-FastAPI returns an HTTPException with status code 429 and the message "Ratelimit was hit, try again later."
+FastAPI returns an HTTPException with status code 429 and the message "Rate limit exceeded.
+Try again later."

 When using ApplicationKitApiMiddleware, the RateLimitExceeded exception is automatically handled and returns a JSON response: